While I was enjoying my role as a new parent, I decided to go after a particular lifestyle.

-When my daughter was smaller, about a few weeks old, I didn’t have much energy to think about my passions and I think this is normal to all moms.
-You’re just dead focus on caring for your baby and that’s okay.
-I devoured books every day, watched child development milestone videos and many other things just to make sure I am doing only the right things for my newborn.
-But as soon as I got into the groove, which was some time before her second month, I just wouldn’t stop thinking about ‘fun activities’ to do with my daughter.
-That’s when we started doing our homemade themed-photoshoots.
-Believe me, I was not exactly good at it and it took me days to finish a simple outfit for her, but was it worth it?
-It sure did when you have something to look back to.
-Thinking about it now, I am sure there were plates left unwashed, few sacrifices to make our mom and daughter activity happen.
+When my daughter was about a few weeks old, I didn’t have much energy to think about passions.
+My mind was on a clockwork tracking the feeding, pooping and all things baby.
+And most parents, especially those who chose to stay hands-on, have the same challenges.
+We are just busy caring for our kids, and that’s okay.
+I read books every day, watched child development milestone videos and many other things to make sure I am doing the right things.
+But as soon as things became more comfortable, I started thinking about fun and age-appropriate activities to do with my daughter.
+That’s when we started doing our DIY themed-photoshoots.
+I was not exactly good at it, and it took me days to finish a simple outfit for her.
+Thinking about it now, I am sure my house chores piled up to give time for this little activity.
+But, was it worth it?
+Absolutely!

 I’ve been working as a digital marketing consultant for international businesses for almost a year before having my daughter.
 The 12-month period, though pregnant, gave me enough room to work on projects while learning more about my pregnancy and childcare.
 It can get pretty hard to juggle all these things together.
 I was worried that I wasn’t resting or sleeping enough and would panic on times that I overslept.
-Normal!
-But I didn’t let these stuff stir me away from my goal, earn a living while being a great mom 24/7.
-I planned, reviewed and re-planned once more until my plans were actually happening until it matched the kind of lifestyle that I want for myself.
-I scheduled small trips here and there.
+These worries are usual but unnecessary!
+II didn’t let these stuff stir me away from my goal, earn a living while being a great mom 24/7.
+I planned, reviewed and re-planned once more until my plans were actually happening until it matched the kind of lifestyle that I wanted for myself.
+I scheduled short trips here and there.
 If not nearby family outings, it would be out-of-town trips with her dad or just us, mom and daughter duo.
-I would always work in advance but will open a few hours of work time if it’s possible to our travel destination.
+I would always work in advance but will open a few hours of work if time permits.

-I’m sure there are other tips that all parents can use, but I am sticking with that three basic stuff to save you time and just start testing what will truly work for you.
-Most importantly you just have to believe!
-I strongly believe that anything is possible with or without a baby in tow.
-I used to dream about traveling when I didn’t have Kerrigan yet but it never materialized until after having my daughter in my tummy and in my arms.
-Work would always be my excuse to avoid pursuing other stuff, so when I finally became a mom, I just didn’t let the same excuse nor parenthood stop me from doing the things I love, instead, I took it as my top reason why I should make it work.
+I’m sure there are other tips that all parents can use, but I am sticking with that three basic stuff to save you time and start testing what will truly work for you.
+Most importantly, you just have to believe!
+I firmly believe that anything is possible with or without a baby in tow.
+I used to dream about travelling when I didn’t have Kerrigan yet, but it never materialized until after having my daughter in my tummy and in my arms.
+Office work schedule would always be my excuse to avoid pursuing other stuff.
+So, when I finally became a mom, I just didn’t let the same excuse stop me from doing the things I love.
+Instead, I took it as my top reason why I should make it work.

-As of writing, Kerrigan and I took countless of road trips together, took three flights, one to Cebu and two international flights and endless grocery and mall time trips together.
+As of writing, Kerrigan and I took countless road trips together, took eight flights, one to Cebu and eight international flights and endless grocery and mall time trips together.